toucansites/website/src/content/docs/getting-started/basics/index.md

 ## The 404 page

 Creating a custom "Not Found" page is a common use case for a website.
-To do this, create a special `404` directory inside the `contents` folder:
+To do this, create a special `404` directory inside the `content` folder:

 ```sh
 # Inside the src/content directory